davidvavra/prague-public-transport/PRIVACY_POLICY.md

 What information do I share?
 ----------------------------
-I share location of the user with data provider (Chaps s.r.o).
+I share location of the user with data provider (CHAPS s.r.o).
 But the shared location is anonymous, it's not linked with the user in any way.